JeetKaria06/Mongo-NodeJS-CRUD/README.md

 # Mongo-NodeJS-CRUD
-CRUD operations in MongoDB with backend NodeJS server.
+CRUD operations in MongoDB with NodeJS based backend server.

 ## Steps to run it in your localhost